-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
 Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Practical Nursing, Respiratory Therapy, or Surgical Technologist; or 21 or higher for Physical Therapy Assistant.

-Candidates must meet the minimum overall HESI A2assessment score listed above.
+Candidates must meet the minimum overall HESI A2 assessment score listed above.
 In addition, candidates must meet the minimum assessment score on each of the three individual sections of the assessment.
 The minimum assessment score for each section is 10 points lower than the required HESI A2 overall score listed above.